bucaps/marss-riscv/README.md

 - VirtIO console, network, block device, input and 9P filesystem
 - JSON configuration file
 - Easy to install, use and modify
+- Support for separate RISC-V BIOS and kernel

 For internal micro-architectural details, see [MARSS-RISCV Micro-architecture Documentation](https://marss-riscv-docs.readthedocs.io/en/latest/).